ubc-library-rc/dri-needs-assessment/index.md

   <a href="it.html">IT</a>
 </div>

 ## Definitions

 **Training** Single workshops, workshop series, online modules/videos, and formal courses

 **Support** Web resources, consultations, advising, troubleshooting, and recommendations

 ## Key Findings & Recommendations

-**Finding 1**: A significant portion of respondents reported wanted training and support, but didn't know they were available;
+**Finding 1**: A significant portion of respondents who reported wanting training and support didn't know they were available.

-**Recommendation 1**: **Coordinate and strategize communications** across portfolios and departments to ensure that researchers are able to easily find and access services;
+**Recommendation 1**: **Coordinate and strategize communications** across portfolios and departments to ensure that researchers are able to easily find and access services.

 <img class="figure-main" alt="Need for support/training" src="graphs/overall_support-training.png">

 **Finding 2**:

 <img class="figure-main" alt="Places support/training is sought" src="graphs/overall_where_support-training.png">

 <img class="figure-main" alt="Number of places support/training is sought" src="graphs/overall_number_of_places_support-training.png">

 ## Reports

 The 25 areas of DRI queried have been split into 4 individual reports, detailing if supports and training were needed and where they were sought.
 Each report is catered to a specific unit and represents core areas of service delivery within each of those units.

 ### Full Report